policy Military Leave modified Wed Nov 02 2022 10:25:40 GMT-0400 (Eastern Daylight Time)

 The purpose of this policy is to protect employees from detrimental employment decisions based upon the employee’s military commitments by establishing Military Leave in accordance with the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) and applicable Kentucky laws.

 An employee ordered to uniform service, upon presentment of military orders to the employee’s immediate supervisor, shall fill out a Request for Leave form and be placed on military leave.
 While on military leave, the employee is entitled to reemployment without loss of leave, seniority, or rate of pay pursuant to provisions of this policy.

 1. Additionally, while on military leave, employees shall receive up to 21 calendar days of paid leave in a federal fiscal year (21 calendar days equate to 15 working days based on UofL’s five-day workweek).
 All other military leave shall be unpaid.
-However, at the employee’s option, the employee may request use of annual leave in order to remain in pay status.
-However, an employee may not be required to use annual leave.
+However, at the employee’s option, the employee may request use of vacation leave in order to remain in pay status.
+However, an employee may not be required to use vacation leave.

 An employee on military leave may elect to continue health and other insurance coverage once the leave becomes unpaid.
-A person who elects to continue health and other insurance coverage shall not pay not more than 102 percent of the full premium under the plan except that in the case of an employee who is on military leave for less than 31 days shall not be required to pay more than the employee share of the insurance premium.
+A person who elects to continue health and other insurance coverage shall not pay more than 102 percent of the full premium under the plan except that in the case of an employee who is on military leave for less than 31 days shall not be required to pay more than the employee share of the insurance premium.
 The maximum period of coverage of a person and the person's dependents under such an election shall be the lesser of:

 1. The 18-month period beginning on the date on which the military leave begins; or